OUIsolutions/DoTheWorld/README.md

 DoTheWorld is a single file library designed to handle files in C in a number of ways, providing everything from simple functions for reading/writing files and folders, to complex functions like taking sha256 from files, checking modification dates.
 And functionalities of atomic writing of folders/files through transaction systems.

 # Used Dependencies And Atributions
-DoTheWorld includes all self dependecies in the single file, so you dont need to care about it, but if you will use one of these librarys, dont include it in your code to avoid circular imports:
+DoTheWorld includes all self dependecies in the single file, so you dont need to care about it, but if you will use one of these librarys, dont include it in your code to avoid circular imports

 ## CJson<br><br>
 **CJson**: from https://github.com/DaveGamble/cJSON <br>